-Perks come in many flavours, including a couple of pounds off your bill, extra data, additional Tesco Clubcard points, extra minutes and so on.
-None of them are Earth-shattering if we’re completely honest, but depending on what you use your phone for they all make a difference to some degree.
+There are varying perks on offer, including a couple of pounds off your bill, extra data, additional Tesco Clubcard points, extra minutes and so on.
+None of them are Earth-shattering if we’re completely honest, but as Tesco says, every little helps.

 All you need to do is choose a safety buffer at the outset of your contract.
 A number of pounds that you do not wish to be exceeded in any given month.
-Once you hit that limit, Tesco Mobile will simply block you from doing anything that costs additionally to your monthly premium until the following month rolls around.
+Once you hit that limit, Tesco Mobile will simply block you from doing anything that costs extra on top of your monthly premium until the following month rolls around.
 This includes things like roaming charges, premium rate numbers and exceeding your free data and/or calling limits.

-This feature allows you to upgrade your mobile handset whenever you please.
-However, the way this works is far from simple.
-When you take out a pay-monthly contract with Tesco Mobile that includes a handset you’re essentially taking on two credit agreements: One for your monthly services (the SIM) and one that’s essentially a monthly-paid hire-purchase agreement on your handset.
+Anytime Upgrade Flex lets you upgrade your mobile handset whenever you please.
+However, it’s not quite as straightforward as it may sound.
+When you take out a pay monthly contract with Tesco Mobile that includes a handset, you’re essentially taking on two credit agreements: one for your monthly services (the SIM) and one that’s essentially a monthly-paid hire-purchase agreement on your handset.

 What Tesco Mobile is saying here, then, is that you can upgrade your handset at any time, provided you pay off the latter of these two agreements first.
 If you bought an iPhone 7 and the handset was worth around £600, you will have to pay whatever remains of that £600 before you can upgrade.
 Sounds expensive… but wait.